-The ordinary share capital and share premium amount to \leq 10,247,533.
-The reconciliation reserve is determined as the excess assets over liabilities minus the ordinary share capital and share premium.
+The ordinary share capital and share premium amount to € 15 million.
+The reconciliation reserve is determined as the excess assets over liabilities minus the adjustment for the ring fenced fund, the ordinary share capital and share premium.
 The reconciliation reserve originates from losses during the year.

 E.1.3.
-Difference between equity as shown in the financial statements and the

-Solvency II value excess of assets over liabilities
+Difference between equity as shown in the financial statements and the Solvency II value excess of assets over liabilities